gugacosta/Engenharia-de-Software/README.md

 # Engenharia-de-Software
-Here are my annotations about the disciplines of course.
+Here are my annotations about the disciplines of this course.